rdetain/dauphine-tfidf_computing/README.md

 Considering the problem of calculating the TF-IDF score for each (word, document) couple in a set of documents, I performed an experimental analysis in order to compare performances (execution time) of 3 different methods :

 - tf-idf calculation using scikitlearn library,
-- tf-idf calculation using MapReduce Hadoop Streaming,
+- tf-idf calculation using Hadoop Streaming,
 - tf-idf calculation using Spark.

 A basic NLP pre-processing has been performed within each of these methods :